-Here’s one of the non-red band trailers [the gag with Cranston throwing a rock at a drone and hitting Casey Wilson instead is not in the movie, btw]:
+BTW: the gag with Cranston throwing a rock at a drone and accidentally hitting Casey Wilson instead is not in the movie.

 1. Try to figure out which of the many potential competing projects required James Franco to have a porn stash